Kargil Vijay Diwas symbol of country's pride: PM Modi - Bioreports

 in Ladakh.

 “Kargil Vijay Diwas is a symbol of pride and glory of ‘Maa Bharati’.
 On this occasion, my salute to all the brave sons of the country who achieve the height of valour in the defence of the motherland.
-Jai Hind,” PM Modi said in a tweet in Hindi.
+Jai Hind,” Prime Minister Modi said in a tweet in Hindi.

 कारगिल विजय दिवस मां भारती की आन-बान और शान का प्रतीक है। इस अवसर पर मातृभूमि की रक्षा में पराक्रम की पराकाष्ठा कर… https://t.co/xSVXMym3cj